Badery1/Phase3Project/README.md

     -Add a new option when outside to adventure consuming one of your daily actions to encounter a random event -Events such as (losing more temperature, finding an axe upgrade to gather more wood per attempt, an upgrade to have more daily actions, instant exhaustion(no more daily attempts))
-            -Small percentage chance to find a companion that can take its own woodgathering action per day -Basically a risk/reward system
+            -Small percentage chance to find a companion that can take its own wood gathering action per day -Basically a risk/reward system
     -Clearing terminal after each action so that only current selection is shown -Possible easy/medium/hard difficulty determining starting temperature as well as rate days get colder